bhisaac/5eFP/5eFP-SRD.md

 Your GM reveals all the relevant hidden or obscured pieces of information in the current scene.
 Features granted through spell effects specifically designed to prevent sight, such as _invisibility_ or an equivalent effect, are not revealed; instead, their presence is confirmed, and you can sense the subtle flows of energy the spell displaces in its wake.
 This awareness lasts until the beginning of your next turn.

-**Insight in Real Life (RL).** _Insight always begins with us, the individual parts of our society or assembly which collectively form the whole of humanity.
-There are endless opportunities for deepening your Insight within yourself.
-Any_ surplus _Insight pours forth from you once you have received your fill.
-Insights have more to do with ourselves than the other person, movement, event, or interaction being witnessed.
-You can spend a lifetime dedicated to Insight and still have something left to learn about yourself.
-Turn the eyes of the heart inward.
-Become curious about what is arising within you._

 ### Medicine

 Your medicine stabilizes wounds.